-If you have dental implants or bridges, then you must buy specialty-cleaning devices to brush your teeth.
+For individuals with dental implants or bridges, brushing teeth correctly requires special attention.
+You must buy specialty-cleaning devices to brush your teeth.
 These devices can be found in the oral hygiene aisle of a drugstore.
 An angled interdental brush is made with soft fibers so that you can clean between your dental implants.

 Way 6: Brush Each Surface of a Tooth